rust-lang/book/second-edition/nostarch/chapter13.md

 }
 ```

-Notice some new syntax that we haven’t covered yet: `type Item` and
+Notice this definition uses some new syntax: `type Item` and `Self::Item`,
-`Self::Item`, which are defining an *associated type* with this trait.
-We’ll
+which are defining an *associated type* with this trait.
+We’ll talk about
-talk about associated types in depth in Chapter 19.
-For now, all you need to
+associated types in depth in Chapter 19.
+For now, all you need to know is that
-know is that this code says implementing the `Iterator` trait requires that you
+this code says implementing the `Iterator` trait requires that you also define
-also define an `Item` type, and this `Item` type is used in the return type of
+an `Item` type, and this `Item` type is used in the return type of the `next`
-the `next` method.
-In other words, the `Item` type will be the type returned
+method.
+In other words, the `Item` type will be the type returned from the
-from the iterator.
+iterator.

 The `Iterator` trait only requires implementors to define one method: the
 `next` method, which returns one item of the iterator at a time wrapped in
-`Some` and, when iteration is over, it returns `None`.
+`Some` and, when iteration is over, returns `None`.

 We can call the `next` method on iterators directly; Listing 13-15 demonstrates
 what values are returned from repeated calls to `next` on the iterator created